gvolpe/blog-comments/_posts/2022-02-08-error-handling-scala3.md

   def lift[E <: Throwable]: F[Either[E, A]] =
     fa.map(_.asRight[E]).recover { case e: E => e.asLeft }
 {% endhighlight %}

+UPDATE: [Vasil Vasilev](https://github.com/vasilmkd) discovered the existence of `attemptNarrow` from `ApplicativeError`, after having a quick chat about the differences between `lift` and `attempt`, which is exactly what this does.

+The only difference, is that `attemptNarrow` requires a `ClassTag`, but that's not a problem :)

+{% highlight scala %}
+def lift[E <: Throwable: ClassTag]: F[Either[E, A]] =
+  fa.attemptNarrow
+{% endhighlight %}

+We could use `attemptNarrow` directly, but if you get to the end of this post, you'll understand why I chose to keep the `lift` extension method instead.

 Notice that for this to work, we need to either declare the function's return type or to indicate what types we expect when we call `lift`.
 E.g.